PaleAlex/TwyStock_repo/README.md

 # Twystocker - repo

-This is the repo for all tweets counts coming from the [Twystocker](https://twystocker.streamlit.app/) web app.
+This is the repo for all ORIGINAL tweets (retweet excluded) counts coming from the [Twystocker](https://twystocker.streamlit.app/) web app.

 The tweets are about the most cited stocks in [WallStreetBets](https://www.reddit.com/r/wallstreetbets/) sub-reddit.